pascaldekloe/colfer/README.md

   -b directory
     	Use a specific destination base directory. (default ".")
   -c file
     	Insert code snippet from file.
+Java only.
   -f	Normalizes the format of all input schemas on the fly.
   -i interfaces
     	Makes all generated classes implement the interfaces.
 Use commas